Matthew Magda to be inducted into Semi-Pro/Minor League Hall of Fame

 “Matt was a wide-eyed freshman, verging on uncontrolled energy,” Dr. Garner recalled.
 “I recruited him to come out for the track and field team and I found that he was a bundle of energy, completely all over the place.
 Little did I know that he would become one of the hardest working adolescents I would ever see in my life.”

-That “hard-working adolescent” would remain consistent in the decades since his days on the track field.
-On June 27th, 2013 Magda will be in Canton, Ohio, as one of 20 “Class of 2013” honorees to be inducted in the American Football Association’s Semi-Pro/Minor League Football Hall of Fame for the years he spent playing semi-pro football, the AFA announced Monday, May 20th.
+That “hard working adolescent” would remain consistent in the decades since his days on the track field.
+On June 27th, Magda will be in Canton, Ohio, as one of 20 “Class of 2013” honorees to be inducted in the American Football Association’s Semi-Pro/Minor League Football Hall of Fame for the years he spent playing semi pro football, the AFA announced Monday, May 20th.

 From 1993 to 1998, Magda played and started in 79 Minor League football games for the Las Vegas Gamblers (1993), the Scranton Eagles (1994-1995), the Columbia Colts (1996) and finally the Las Vegas Outlaws (1997-1998), with his final game played at Honolulu back in 1998.